backdrop-contrib/menu_node/README.txt

 found in {menu_links}.
 So instead, we load the $item from the {menu_links}
 table directly.

-NOTE: Nodes can be assigned to multiple menu items.
-In these cases, the hook should fire once for each menu item.
+NOTE: Nodes can be assigned to multiple menu links.
+In these cases, the hook should fire once for each menu link.

 There are additional functions that you may find useful.
 Check the inline Doxygen comments for details.